 Many major brokerage firms don’t offer self-directed IRAs.

-Therefore, the most common method of investing in a Gold IRA is through one of the many companies that specialize in offering precious metals IRAs, such as Regal Assets.
+Therefore, the most common method of investing in a Gold IRA is through a company that specializes in offering precious metals IRAs, such as Regal Assets.

 These companies can guide you through the process of setting up your Gold IRA, and the vast majority are approved brokers through which you can purchase gold assets in the form of coins or bullion.